Temperature and humidity are the most monitored environmental factors based on the facilities I have visited. You can see it almost everywhere.

 Have you ever experienced being exposed to a high temperature and humidity environment?
-I believe all experienced it but not just aware regarding the effects of temperature and humidity in our daily activities or some of our activities.
+I believe all have experienced it, but not just aware of the effects of temperature and humidity in our daily activities or some of our activities.

 In our Daily Activities……..

-These feelings (discomfort and irritated) we encountered are the effects of temperature and humidity in our body.
-In our home, wooden furnitures that gets very dry tends to crack or expand.
-Because of this, we should be familiar about the importance of temperature and humidity monitoring in order to prevent and control these things that happens in our daily processes.
+These feelings (discomfort and irritation) we encounter are the effects of temperature and humidity in our bodies.
+In our home, wooden types of furniture that get very dry tend to crack or expand.
+Because of this, we should be familiar with the importance of temperature and humidity monitoring to prevent and control these things that happen in our daily processes.

 To prevent the formation of molds and fungus that can cause diseases,

-- To monitor the environment for fermentation like in beer or wine making or for incubation of eggs,
+- To monitor the environment for fermentation like in beer or winemaking or for incubation of eggs,

 Temperature and Humidity in Calibration Laboratory